 [00:02:42] – Sara Barkat

 Just goals, mostly.
-Projects that I’m working on and I guess things that I’m learning or things that I’m trying to get done.
-Like I don’t tend to think of it as work, so to speak.
+Projects that I’m working on and things that I’m learning or trying to get done.

 [00:02:58] – Claire Haidar

-In that case, if that’s your personal definition.
-Do you think that that is what work is becoming?
-Is that it is becoming a series of projects in somebody’s life?
+In that case, if that’s your personal definition, do you think that that is what work is becoming?
+Is it becoming a series of projects in somebody’s life?

 [00:03:13] – Sara Barkat

-I mean, for some people, obviously, I mean, the world is huge.
-You know, there’s many different places in the world, many different social strata.
-There’s a lot of places where that’s not true.
-A lot of people for who that’s not true either.
+For some people it is but the world is huge.
+There’s many different places in the world, many different social strata.
+There’s a lot of places where this is not true.
 So I don’t think I can say that’s what work is becoming.
-I mean, for some people, sure yeah.
-For me, I’ve had the privilege where I’ve been able to work like that.
+I mean, for some people it is.
+For me, I’ve had the privilege to work like this.